camunda/camunda-bpm-platform/connect/docs/user-guide/rest/index.md

 ## Defining the request type

-As we know a HTTP request must have at least one of the following request types:
+As we know, an HTTP request must have at least one of the following request types:

 * GET
 * PUT